QBDI/QBDI/docs/source/tutorial_ExecBrokerEvent.rst

 `Lief <https://lief.quarkslab.com/>`_ is a C, C++ and python library that aims to parse ELF, PE and MachO file formats.
 With this library, we can extract all the symbols associated with an address, included the no-exported one.
-This solution can resolve more address, but could be slower than ``dladdr``.
+This solution can resolve more addresses, but could be slower than ``dladdr``.

-For ELF binary, the followed code will print for each ``EXEC_TRANSFER_CALL`` event, the symbols associated with the target address.
-For PE library, you may need to parse the PDB file of the library to get the symbol associated with the target address.
+For ELF binary, the following code will print for each ``EXEC_TRANSFER_CALL`` event, the symbols associated with the target address.
+For PE library, the user may need to parse the PDB file of the library to get the symbol associated with the target address.